 Technology-specific emission factors

-This section presents emissions from waste water handling (the emission factor is identical to the emission factor used in the Tier 1 approach), but also considers separately NH3 emissions from latrines.
+This section presents emissions from waste water handling (the emission factor is identical to the emission factor used in the Tier 1 approach), but also considers separately NH3 emissions from dry toilets.

-Latrines
+Dry toilets

-The emission factor for latrines has been determined from the similarity between latrines and open storage of animal manure in lagoons or ponds (EMEP/EEA, 2006).
+The emission factor for latrines has been determined from the similarity between dry toilets and open storage of animal manure in lagoons or ponds (EMEP/EEA, 2006).
 Emission factors for CO2, N2O and CH4 are not provided in this chapter.
 Information about these greenhouse gas emissions can be found in the 2006 IPCC Guidelines (IPCC, 2006).

 Table 3-2 Tier 2 emission factors for source category 5.D Waste water handling, latrines